 2. Your telescope isn’t focused

-Focus Travel
+Inadequate Focus Travel

-Your telescope may also not be able to physically reach focus in the configuration it is set up for.
-Many Newtonian reflectors need an extension tube to reach focus with an eyepiece; many refractors need extension tubes and/or star diagonals.
-A star diagonal is an angled mirror or prism device that fits between the telescope and the eyepiece.
-It’s mainly used for refractor and Cassegrain telescopes to allow one to easily look through the eyepiece when the telescope is aimed high in the sky, and your telescope should have come bundled with one.
+A star diagonal is an angled mirror or prism device that fits between the telescope and the eyepiece, as shown above.
+It’s mainly used for refractor and Cassegrain type of telescopes to allow one to easily look through the eyepiece when the telescope is aimed high in the sky.
 If your star diagonal is loose or not correctly seated, it can also lead to focus issues.
 Make sure it’s firmly in place before attaching your eyepiece.

 Without a star diagonal and/or the required extension tubes in place, many refractors and reflectors may physically be unable to reach focus before the focuser drawtube runs out of outward travel.
-The moving-mirror focus of many catadioptric telescopes offers near-unlimited travel, but a star diagonal is still used to make viewing more comfortable.

 Contrarily, if you are attempting to use a frivolous star diagonal or extension tube in a Newtonian or extra extension tubes on a refractor, it may not reach focus due to requiring too much inward travel.
 This is less frequent, however.